 - To set thread stack space to 512MB, set the

-The next tabs (Source and Common tabs) are the default Eclipse launch tabs.
-Refer to Eclipse help for more details on how to use these launch tabs.
+The last tab is the Common tab.
+This is a default Eclipse tab that allows to configure your launch.
+Refer to Eclipse help for more details on how to use this tab.